zekarias-tilahun/mineral-python/README.md

 This version includes a minor change for cascade sampling, if observed cascades are provided.
 To enable this functionality just activate the --sample flag.
+Without this flag, it is exactly the first version Mineral 0.0.1.
 ### Requirements!
   - gensim 0.13+
   - Numpy 1.14+